More than 100,000 dogs are dumped or lost each year.

 The vast majority of these are put to sleep when rescue centres are full to capacity.

-Every dog owner in England has to microchip their animal from 6 April 2016.
-This is intended to cut a rise in strays.
+Every dog owner in England will have to microchip their animal from 6 April 2016 under plans intended to cut a rise in strays.
 Microchips are coded with owners’ details, and owners who do not comply could face fines of up to £500.
 Any owner whose dog is found without a chip and can be traced by local authorities will have a short period of time to have the dog micro-chipped.
 The up-side is that if your dog becomes lost, the scanner will reveal your dog’s chip details and you can be reunited quickly with your dog.

-Laws governing dog attacks were also extended to cover private property, closing a loophole which has meant that dog owners whose animals have attacked people on private property are immune from prosecution.
-This is no longer the case.
+Laws governing dog attacks will also be extended to cover private property, closing a loophole which has meant that dog owners whose animals have attacked people on private property are immune from prosecution.
+This will no longer be the case.

 It is a good idea to ask your vet to scan your dogs once a year to ensure that the chip has not “migrated” or ceased to function.
 Chips have a limited life, somewhere around 7 years, I am told, so if they cease to operate, you will have to have another chip inserted.

 Please ensure that your details are updated if you move house or change your telephone number.